krishna2206/graphiti-mcp/mcp_server/README.md

 - Watch logs for `429` rate limit errors
 - Monitor episode processing times in server logs
 - Check your LLM provider's dashboard for actual request rates

+📖 **For detailed troubleshooting and best practices, see [Rate Limiting Guide](docs/RATE_LIMITING.md)**
+- Check your LLM provider's dashboard for actual request rates
 - Track token usage and costs